 After dinner we went to sign the children up for the kids’ clubs that are onboard.
 They are amazing on Royal Caribbean, and we were really impressed.
 We left the kids with them a lot more than I thought we would, and they begged to go back all the time.
 That first night we got to stay with them as they got comfy with the surroundings and they also got their faces painted.

-Sophia was a kitty cat of some sort.
+My youngest was a kitty cat of some sort.

-Chloe was a tigress.
+My middle daughter was a tigress.

 And then, horrid mother that I am, I made them wash it off and go to bed at midnight.